letsencrypt/cp-cps/CP-CPS.md

 **ACME Protocol**: A protocol used for validation, issuance, and management of certificates.
 The protocol is an open standard managed by the IETF.

-**Baseline Requirements**: A document published by the CAB Forum which outlines minimum requirements for publicly trusted Certificate Authorities.

 **CAB Forum**: Certificate Authority / Browser Forum, a group of CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (<https://cabforum.org/>)

 **Certificate Repository**: A repository of information about ISRG certificates.
 It is located at: <https://letsencrypt.org/certificates/>